 Introduction/Definition

 EXEMPT means that the research, once approved, is exempt from further IRB oversight.
+Any protocol that suggests greater than minimal risk to research participants will not be reviewed as exempt.

-EXEMPT research is a category of research involving human subjects, defined by Title 45 Code of Federal Regulations Part 46, that does not require FULL BOARD review and approval.
-Please review the EXEMPT categories to determine if your research qualifies for EXEMPT status (page 4).
-You will be asked to cite the appropriate exemption number next to the EXEMPT box on the Protocol Submission Form and follow the procedures for EXEMPT review submissions on page 5.
+EXEMPT research is a category of research involving human subjects, defined by Title 45 Code of Federal Regulations Part 46 that does not require FULL BOARD review and approval.
+Please review the EXEMPT categories to determine if your research qualifies for EXEMPT status.
+You will be asked to cite the appropriate exemption number next to the EXEMPT box on the Protocol Submission Form.

 EXEMPT Categories